Joacodef/PixelRec_Multimodal/README.md

 <br>

 A PyTorch-based framework for building multimodal recommendation systems that integrate visual, textual, and numerical features to generate personalized recommendations.
+This repo is specially made to work with the [PixelRec dataset](https://github.com/westlake-repl/PixelRec).

 ---